emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The security provided by the Echo and Request-Tag options depends on the security protocol used.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxies.
 The proxies are therefore able to manipulate, inject, delete, or reorder options or packets.
 The security claims in such architectures only hold under the assumption that all intermediaries are fully trusted and have not been compromised.

 Servers MUST use a monotonic clock to generate timestamps and compute round-trip times.
 Use of non-monotonic clocks is not secure as the server will accept expired Echo option values if the clock is moved backward.
 The server will also reject fresh Echo option values if the clock is moved forward.

-An attacker may be able to affect the server's wall clock time in various ways such as setting up a fake NTP server or broadcasting false time signals to radio-controlled clocks.
+Servers are not allowed to use wall clock time for timestamps, as wall clock time is not monotonic.
+Furthermore, an attacker may be able to affect the server's wall clock time in various ways such as setting up a fake NTP server or broadcasting false time signals to radio-controlled clocks.

-Servers are not allowed to use wall clock time for timestamps, as wall clock time is not monotonic, and also may reveal that the server will accept expired certificates.

 Servers MAY use the time since reboot measured in some unit of time.
-Servers MAY reset the timer periodically.
+Servers MAY reset the timer at certain times and MAY generate a random offset applied to all timestamps.
 When resetting the timer, the server MUST reject all Echo values that was created before the reset.

 Servers that use the List of Cached Random Values and Timestamps method described in {{echo-state}} may be vulnerable to resource exhaustion attacks.
 One way to minimize state is to use the Integrity Protected Timestamp method described in {{echo-state}}.

 # Privacy Considerations {#priv-cons}

 Implementations SHOULD NOT put any privacy sensitive information in the Echo or Request-Tag option values.
-Unencrypted timestamps MAY reveal information about the server such as its wall clock time or location.
-The use of wall clock time is not allowed also for privacy reasons as it may reveal the server's location.
+Unencrypted timestamps MAY reveal information about the server such as location or time since reboot.
+The use of wall clock time is not allowed (see {{sec-cons}}) and there also privacy reasons, e.g. it may reveal that the server will accept expired certificates.
+Timestamps MAY be used if Echo is encrypted between the client and the server, e.g. in the case of DTLS without proxies or when using OSCORE with an Inner Echo option.

-In practice, if Echo is used with a security protocol, such as DTLS or OSCORE, the Echo option value will typically be encrypted, in which case the format of the value is less critical from a privacy point of view.

 # IANA Considerations {#iana}